 Planning is no doubt a word, which sends shivers down the spine of all producers but this early stage preparation can save hours of time.

-I usually start by roughly mapping out my Ableton session or by drawing pictures of how I imagine it all to work.
+I usually start by roughly mapping out my Ableton live setup or by drawing pictures of how I imagine it all to work.
 This should include the amount of channels and stems, whether I’m including any routing or grouping, the use of midi or live instruments and how I’m going to transition between sections.
-There’s no point getting stuck in only to run out of channels.
+There’s no point getting stuck in only to run out of channels on your midi controller.

-Undoubtedly bouncing stems is one of the most boring parts of production but getting it right at this early stage can be crucial in terms of producing a memorable and epic live show.
+Undoubtedly bouncing stems is one of the most boring parts of live performance process but getting it right at this early stage can be crucial in terms of producing a memorable and epic live show.
 You’ll need to decide if you’re going to bounce complete track stems or just 8 / 16 bar loops etc.

 If we’ve done the planning we should know how many stems we’re going to need.
 Most producers have anywhere between 4-8 stems and can often look like this: